matteason/live-cloud-maps/README.md

 ![A greyscale cloud map with transparency](https://clouds.matteason.co.uk/images/1024x512/clouds-alpha.png)

-The same as above, but as a PNG with alpha transparency (the preview above may not be visible if you use light mode)
+The same as above, but as a PNG with alpha transparency (the preview above may not be visible if you use light mode).

 <details>
   <summary>Cloud map (alpha) image URLs (all resolutions)</summary>